Men have been entertained by the spirit of a prostitute.

 The third floor guests and staff experience a hotbed of activity!

-The mines survived price drops, labor costs, even WW 2.
-However, like mining industry-based cities everywhere, sooner or later Bisbee had to face the challenge of how to survive or not when the ore inevitably was used up.
-In 1975, the mines closed for good, sending real estate prices in a tailspin.
-However, Bisbee was spared becoming a ghost town, or suffering prolonged economic hardship because of several factors.
+The mines survived price drops, labor costs, and even WW 2.
+However, like mining industry-based cities everywhere, sooner or later Bisbee had to face the challenge of how to survive when the ore inevitably was used up.
+In 1975, the mines closed for good, sending real estate prices into a tailspin.
+However, Bisbee was spared becoming a ghost town, or suffering prolonged economic hardship, because of several factors.

 HISTORY OF MANIFESTATIONS

 Sometimes owners, guests and employees of hotels, inns and motels love their experiences so much that they continue to reside or visit as spirits.